CrowdStrike/aws-ssm-distributor/deployment-guides/published-distributor-package.md

 <details><summary>Using the AWS CLI</summary>
 <p>

-We can use the `aws ssm create-association` command to create the assocation from the CLI.
+We can use the `aws ssm create-association` command to create the association from the CLI.
 See the [create-association documentation](https://docs.aws.amazon.com/cli/latest/reference/ssm/create-association.html) for more information.

 Here is an example of creating an association using the AWS CLI that targets a Resource Group named `crowdstrike-sensor-deploy-windows`.
 ```bash